watsonx.ai for SOAR Analysts

 0123-4567-89ab-cdef

-Your watsonx.ai API key - see IBM Cloud IAM API Key
+Your watsonx.ai API key - see IBM Cloud IAM API Key.
+This should be saved as an App Secret.

 watsonx_endpoint